slotix/dbconvert-streams-website/docs/sources/postgresql/postgresql-server.md

 | ------------------- | ------ | ---------------------------- | ------------------------------------------------------------------------------------------------------------ |
 | replicationSlotName | string | `dbconvert_replication_slot` | The name of the replication slot to create.
 The replication slot makes the PostgreSQL CDC available.         |
 | publicationName     | string | `dbconvert-publication`      | A publication is a group of tables whose data changes are intended to be replicated via logical replication. |

+### General PostgreSQL server configuration.

+PGTune calculates a PostgreSQL configuration tailored for maximum performance on specific hardware but emphasizes that it isn't a one-size-fits-all solution, as optimal settings depend on factors like database size, client numbers, and query complexity.

+Explore PGTune's capabilities and generate PostgreSQL configurations based on their hardware at [PGTune](https://pgtune.leopard.in.ua).